Sampit: Early history

-Modern History
+Modern history

-During World War II, the city came under control of the Imperial Japanese Navy together with Banjarmasin.
-The Proclamation of Indonesian Independence was made by Indonesian nationalist in the city through radio and a Japanese newspaper Borneo Shimbun between September & October 1945.
+During World War II, Sampit came under control of the Imperial Japanese Navy together with Banjarmasin.
+The Proclamation of Indonesian Independence was made by Indonesian nationalist in the town through radio and a Japanese newspaper Borneo Shimbun between September & October 1945.
 Unlike most of cities in Kalimantan which have been liberated by Allied forces of Australia, Sampit remained under Japanese control until 1946.
-Conflict between Indonesian nationalist and newly arrived Dutch troops continues until 1949.
+Conflict between Indonesian nationalist and newly arrived Dutch troops continued until 1949.

-Sampit became known worldwide following inter-ethnic violent communal clashes between the Dayaks and the Madurese migrants during the Sampit conflict which broke out on February 17, 2001 and lasted for 10 days.
+Sampit became known worldwide following inter-ethnic violent communal clashes between the Dayaks and the Madurese migrants during the Sampit conflict which broke out on 17 February 2001 and lasted for 10 days.
 There are a number of stories purportedly describing the incident that sparked the violence in 2001.
 One version claims that it was caused by an arson attack on a Dayak house.
 Rumours spread that the fire was caused by Madurese, and later a group of Dayaks began burning houses in a Madurese neighbourhood.
 Another version says that the massacre was triggered by an earlier incident in December 2000 when a Dayak man was killed by three Madurese.
 The clash was also thought to be triggered by perceived threat of Madurese economically dominating Dayaks, although this is not proven.
 The conflict has been described by Inside Indonesia as an "ethnic fascism".
-Central & local government did little to stop the violence and some of army generals & politicians of Dayak-descendant decided to use the violence to gain power.
+Central and local government did little to stop the violence and some of the army generals and politicians of Dayak descent decided to use the violence to gain power.